amazon-ion/ion-docs/_books/ion-1-1/src/text/values.md

 #### Examples
-Although the textual representative of `1.2e0` itself is irrational, its canonical form in the data model is not (based on the rounding rules), thus the following text forms all map to the same `float` value:
+Although the textual representation of `1.2e0` itself is irrational, its canonical form in the data model is not (based on the rounding rules), thus the following text forms all map to the same `float` value: